frequently asked questions about chemical peels

 Will I see immediate results?

-Usually not.
-You will notice a very exfoliated face, but for the significant changes like smoother skin texture, increased collagen and elastin production, better moisture retention, softening of fine lines and wrinkles, minimizing pore size, the fading of age spots and hyper-pigmentation, and the softening of scars - it will take a series of peels and results will be seen after the 6 peel series is complete.
+Right after your treatment, you will notice you’re flushed and the skin looks exfoliated and smoother, but for the significant changes like overall better skin texture, increased collagen and elastin production, better moisture retention, softening of fine lines and wrinkles, minimizing pore size, the fading of age spots and hyper-pigmentation, and the softening of scars - it will take a series of peels and results can be seen after the 6 peel series is complete.
 And results vary, which is why a consultation is necessary.

 What exactly is a peel?
 And will I literally peel?